Pablo Gabas

-Pablo Antonio Gabas (born 21 April 1982) is an Argentine-Costa Rican football player who last played for Alajuelense in Primera División.
+Pablo Daniel Antonio Gabas (born 21 April 1982) is a professional football player who last played for Alajuelense in Primera División.
+Born in Argentina, he played for the Costa Rica national team.

 He made his debut in Costa Rican Primera División back on 2002 playing with AD Santa Barbara on a loan from Necaxa and due his high performances with them he was signed by one of the 2 most important teams in Costa Rica, LD Alajuelense.
 With Alajuelense in the 2014–15 CONCACAF Champions League, he scored twice in the second leg of the semi-final against the Montreal Impact of Canada.

 He is currently applying for Costa Rican citizenship after living nine years in Costa Rica, his wife coming from Costa Rica.
-He made his debut with the Costa Rica national football team on February 29, 2012 against Wales.
+He made his debut with the Costa Rica national football team on February 29, 2012, against Wales.